I wrote the book on ‘sharenting.’ Here’s how you can do right by your kids online

 Play: Your kids need protected space for experimentation, to make mischief and mistakes, and grow up stronger for having done so.
 To give your kids a childhood and an adolescence that honors this process of self-discovery, you need to set up spaces for your kids where they are not being exposed digitally.
 When your kids are clowning around, resist the urge to put videos of their antics on YouTube.

-Forget: When your kids inevitably mess up, or simply go through a life-stage that may be embarrassing to them later, they deserve the space to learn from it and move past it.
+Forget: When your kids inevitably mess up, or simply go through a life stage that may be embarrassing to them later, they deserve the space to learn from it and move past it.
 To make it possible for them to have a “right to be forgotten,” you can’t rely on the legal system.
-Instead, think about what you can do—like clean-up your social media accounts at least annually—to help the digital world forget about them a bit.
+Instead, think about what you can do—like clean up your social media accounts at least annually—to help the digital world forget about them a bit.

 When we focus on direct human connection instead of digital connection, we’re deepening both interpersonal relationships and individual privacy.”